moodlehq/moodle-plugin-ci/README.md

 # This section sets up the environment variables for the build.
 env:
  global:
 # This line determines which version of Moodle to test against.
-You could use a matrix to
-# test against multiple versions of Moodle.
   - MOODLE_BRANCH=MOODLE_29_STABLE
 # This matrix is used for testing against multiple databases.
 So for each version of
 # PHP being tested, one build will be created for each database listed here.
 EG: for